Diehl Defence

 Diehl Defence GmbH & Co.
-KG is a German arms manufacturer and a division of the Diehl Stiftung with headquarters in Überlingen.
-Diehl Defence mainly produces missiles and ammunition.
-Diehl BGT Defence was founded in 2004 as result of the merger of Bodenseewerke Gerätetechnik GmbH and Diehl Munitionssysteme GmbH & Co.
+KG is a German weapon manufacturer headquartered in Überlingen.
+It operates as a division of Diehl Stiftung and specializes in the production of missiles and ammunition.

+Diehl BGT Defence was established in 2004 through the merger of Bodenseewerke Gerätetechnik GmbH and Diehl Munitionssysteme GmbH & Co.
 KG.
-Diehl BGT Defence and Diehl Defence Holding are merged into Diehl Defence in February 2017.
+In February 2017, Diehl BGT Defence and Diehl Defence Holding were integrated into Diehl Defence.

-In 1960, Bodenseewerke Gerätetechnik became the prime contractor for the European production of the American Sidewinder AIM-9B air-to-air missile.
-Based on the experience with the Sidewinder, Diehl developed a progressive new seeker for a new type of short-range air-to-air missile – the IRIS-T.
+In 1960, Bodenseewerke Gerätetechnik became the lead contractor for producing the American Sidewinder AIM-9B air-to-air missile in Europe.

+Building on the knowledge gained from the Sidewinder's infrared homing technology, Diehl Defence developed the seeker system for the IRIS-T short-range air-to-air missile.
+Introduced in 2005, the IRIS-T has been adopted by 13 countries as of October 2022.